Hi, I’m Heather and I’m glad you’re here!

 I went from tired and stressed out from my health problems and trying to go to an office every day to actually being able to spend more time with family and friends because I wasn’t spending every bit of my spare time recouping from my day job.

 Pitching and following up for testimonials and thereby annoying my clients is not my style (if you know me).
 But who doesn’t admire the love notes that come straight from the heart?
-Here is what one of my clients had to say.
+Here is what a few of my clients had to say.

 Ghostwriting + not wanting to bother my clients means I don’t have as many testimonials but I’ve been featured on website such as: